Phase II study of VS-6063, a Focal Adhesion Kinase (FAK) inhibitor, in patients with KRAS mutant non-small cell lung cancer

 x Previously untreated brain metastases that are asymptomatic and not requiring steroids are permitted.

-x Previously treated (surgery and/or radiation therapy) brain metastases are permitted as long as most recent CNS radiographic imaging demonstrates stability or improvement.
+x Previously treated (surgery and/or radiation therapy) brain metastases are permitted as long as most recent CNS radiographic imaging demonstrates no evidence of CNS disease progression.

 x For patients with previously untreated brain metastases enrolled on study, CNS imaging must be included at the time of other disease imaging throughout treatment. .